 Become more familiar with your joint’s anatomy.
 You may find it helpful to understand how your natural joint works and how the surgery is intended to help reduce your pain.
 Your surgeon may give you educational materials.
 You can also find more information by clicking a link below:

 Prepare questions to ask your doctor.
 You can print the list of questions linked below and take it with you to your next appointment.
 As your surgeon gives you instructions on how to prepare for surgery, take notes and refer to them once you are home.

 Contact friends and family for support.
 You may need help bathing, using the toilet, cooking meals, doing laundry or housework, shopping, going to your doctor’s office, and exercising for several weeks.
 Contact family members or friends ahead of time to make the necessary arrangements.
 If you don't have someone to help you at home, ask your doctor about home caregivers.
 The Arthritis Foundation also has a support network that can provide emotional support.
-You can contact your local chapter or go to the Arthritis Foundation Website (arthritis.org) for more information.
+Refer to https://arthritisaustralia.com.au/ for more information.
 In many areas, there are also businesses that offer in-home support.

 Get your home ready for your recovery.
 Store frequently used items such as cleaning supplies, food, remote controls, medications, and reading materials in easy-to-reach locations.
 Avoid very high or very low shelves as these may require you to use a step stool or kneel.

 Plan for meals.
 Make and freeze meals or stock up on frozen dinners before surgery so that meal preparation is easier and requires less effort.
 You should plan on making enough meals for at least one week.